atgreen/green-orb/README.md

   containerized environment where you don't necessarily wan't to restart your container.

-`oarb` is very easy to configure and use.
+`orb-ag` is very easy to configure and use.
 It is one binary and one yaml config file.
-Simply add `oarb -c config.yaml` before your program.
+Simply add `orb-ag -c config.yaml` before your program.
 For example, instead of:
 ```
 $ java -jar mywebapp.jar
 ```
 ...use...
 ```
-$ oarb -c config.yaml java -jar mywebapp.jar
+$ orb-ag -c config.yaml java -jar mywebapp.jar
 ```

 If `config.yaml` contains the following, you'll get a slack message on